threshold-network/website/src/content/pages/index.md

   bgColor: "#141414"
   rowReverse: false
 harnessThePower:
-  title: Threshold is a Day-One-Decentralized Network
+  title: A Day-One-Decentralized Network
-  description: For every application launched on Threshold, all cryptographic operations are disassembled and distributed across independent nodes – from Genesis.
-By avoiding a 'temporary phase' of unilateral power, sovereign assets and private data are not vulnerable to rogue developer teams, opaque backroom deals, or any other point-of-failure events.
-Like many Web3 projects, Threshold strives to steadily minimize trust impositions.
-Unlike others, Threshold provides full transparency on the current state of decentralization.
+  description: In each Threshold app, all cryptographic operations are disassembled and distributed across independent nodes, from the start.
+There's no 'temporary phase' of unilateral power, so sovereign assets and private data aren't vulnerable to rogue developer teams, opaque backroom deals, or SPOF events.
+Like most Web3 projects, Threshold steadily minimizes trust impositions over time.
+Unlike others, Threshold provides total transparency on the current state of decentralization.
   buttons:
     - label: Learn More
       url: /about